 In China, intellectual property laws are constantly evolving, with efforts being made to improve intellectual property protection in China.
-For example, an Amendment to the PRC Patent Law is implemented on June 1 2021 and proposed to introduce patent extensions to patents of new drugs that launched in the PRC.
-If adopted, patents owned by third parties may be extended, which may in turn affect our ability to commercialize our products without facing infringement risks.
+For example, an Amendment to the PRC Patent Law introduced on June 1, 2021 proposes to introduce patent extensions to patents of new drugs that launched in the PRC.
+If adopted, patents owned by third parties may be extended, which may in turn affect SenlangBio's ability to commercialize its products without facing infringement risks.
 The adoption of this draft amendment may enable the patent owner to submit applications for a patent term extension.
 The length of any such extension is uncertain.
-If we are required to delay commercialization for an extended period of time, technological advances may develop and new products may be launched, which may in turn render our products non-competitive.
-We cannot guarantee that any other changes to PRC intellectual property laws would not have a negative impact on our intellectual property protection.
+If SenlangBio is required to delay commercialization for an extended period of time, technological advances may develop and new products may be launched, which may in turn render SenlangBio's products non-competitive.
+SenlangBio cannot guarantee that any other changes to PRC intellectual property laws would not have a negative impact on itsintellectual property protection.